chauvoluuhuong/langgraph-barebones/README.md

 ## Troubleshooting

-### "MODEL_TYPE environment variable is not set"
+### "No valid credentials found"

-Run `npm run setup` to configure your model and credentials.
+Run the application and select "Setup/Configure Model & Credentials" to configure your model and API keys.

 ### "API key environment variable is not set"

-Ensure you've completed the setup process and your `.env` file exists.
+Ensure you've completed the setup process and your credential files exist.

 ### Invalid API key format

-The setup script validates API key formats.
+The setup process validates API key formats.
 Make sure you're using the correct key type for your selected model.